High School Testing

 The Spring Non-Writing SOL window is the largest.
 All SOL tests are taken in-person at school.
 Our staff will schedule specific SOL testing dates for your student.

-For the Spring 2023 Non-Writing SOL window, most students will test on May 2 (Science SOLs), May 9 (Reading SOLs), and May 15 (Math SOLs).
-There will be a modified bell schedule on those days.
+For the Spring 2024 Non-Writing SOL window, most students will test on April 29 (Reading SOLs), May 9 (Science SOLs) and May 14 (Math SOLs).
+There will be a modified bell schedule on those days. -->

 • State law requires students to verify credit for high school courses to fulfill graduation requirements for a standard or advanced studies diploma.
 For additional information regarding graduation requirements see the Graduation Requirements and Course Planning webpage (https://www.fcps.edu/academics/graduation-requirements-and-course-planning).
 SOL tests are the most common way students earn the verified credits they need.
 SOL tests are designed to measure what students have learned of the content and skills detailed in the Virginia Standards of Learning.